chiaraorsini/angular-test/info.md

 ## Dependency Injection

 Inversion of Control (IoC) - the client gets called by some system with the dependency, so that the client is not responsible fro the dependency.

+## Expressions and Interpolation

+{{something}} that evaluates to some value:
+    * it is executed in the context of the scope
+    * it has access to the scope properties

+Expressions do not display type errors and reference errors